ckoopmann/Foundrynaut/README.md

 - Cannot static call state changing contract methods inside script the way you can in ethers.js with `contract.staticCall.methodName()`
 - Cannot `vm.expectRevert` inside forge script (Denial), also cannot `try catch` reverts in script. (leading to very ugly implementation of static call workaround)
 - (Ethernaut issue) Add revert message in denial when creating instance without providing enough funds
+- No way to test results of selfdestruct (Motorbike)